 The estimated fair value of the Fund's financial assets and financial liabilities is not considered to be significantly different from their carrying values.
-The fair value of investments carried at FVPL are based on quoted prices in active markets and are therefore classified within Level 1.
+The fair value of investments carried at FVPL represent units of mutual funds where NAV is published by fund managers.